 - c. contact Information such as email addresses and telephone numbers;

-- d. demographic information such as postcode, preferences and interests;
+- d.
+Demographic and other information such as postcode, preferences and interests;

 How we collect Data